 Arrive at any time.

 Gear up for a long day of travel.
-Ferry back to the mainland and continue by private vehicle to cross the border into Malaysia and on to George Town, Penang, the "Pearl of the Orient".
+Ferry back to the mainland and continue by private vehicle to cross the border into Malaysia and on to George Town, Penang.

 Visit the old port town of Melaka, wander the narrow streets and absorb the atmosphere of this historically important town.
 The streets of Chinatown are lined with Peranakan (Straits Chinese) shophouses offering their traditional cuisine, Nyonya.
 There are temples, churches and mosques, museums and forts to explore.